FaisalDipto/Enterprise-Identity-Provider-IdP-/README.md

 ## 🛡️ Security Posture

 * **Asymmetric Key Verification:** Microservices do not share a database or symmetrical secret keys.
 Downstream services verify tokens using only a distributed Public Key.
-* **Multi-Stage Docker Builds:** The Go binaries are compiled in a heavy builder image, but deployed in a pristine, stripped-down `alpine:latest` vault, neutralizing builder-stage CVEs and reducing the attack surface.
+* **Multi-Stage Docker Builds:** The Go binaries are compiled in a heavy builder image, but deployed in a pristine, stripped down `alpine:latest` vault, neutralizing builder-stage CVEs and reducing the attack surface.
 * **Stateless Validation:** The Dispatch service achieves single-digit millisecond latency by mathematically verifying tokens locally.